• About

 3. Less suitable for “Do It Yourself” types.

-Some investors have a personal preference for finding tenants, negotiating leases, managing the books and records.
+Some investors have a personal preference for finding tenants, negotiating leases, and managing the books and records.
 These tasks can range from property taxes, rent rolls, bank loans, lease agreements, tenant issues, property repairs, and so on.
-A DST is a more passive investment where all of those things are done by institutional investment grade real estate firms.
+A DST is a more passive investment where commercial-grade real estate firms do all of those things.
 If you are the sort of person who would really miss those things and if you find significance in those activities, you might find the DST solution less appealing.

 4. Not liquid